Yusufii9/USF-MAE/README.md

 ## 🧠 Overview

-**USF-MAE** is the first large-scale, self-supervised transformer foundation model trained exclusively on ultrasound (US) data.
+**USF-MAE** is the first large-scale, self-supervised MAE foundation model trained exclusively on ultrasound (US) data.
 The model leverages a **Vision Transformer (ViT)**–based masked autoencoder (MAE) architecture to learn rich, modality-specific representations directly from unlabeled ultrasound scans.

 USF-MAE was pretrained on **370,000 2D and 3D ultrasound images** curated from **46 open-source datasets**, collectively named **OpenUS-46**.
 This repository provides:
 - The **USF-MAE pretrained checkpoint**
 - Access links and references for **OpenUS-46**
-- Scripts for preprocessing and fine-tuning
-- Example code for integrating USF-MAE into downstream tasks
+- Scripts for USF-MAE pretraining

 ---